Fowey: Early history

 The Domesday Book survey at the end of the 11th century records manors at Penventinue and Trenant, and a priory was soon established nearby at Tywardreath. c.
 1300 the prior granted a charter to people living in Fowey itself.
 This medieval town ran from a north gate near Boddinick Passage to a south gate at what is now Lostwithiel Street; the town extended a little way up the hillside and was bounded on the other side by the river where merchants had their houses backing onto the waterfront.
-The natural harbour allowed trade to develop with Europe and local ship owners often hired their vessels to the king to support various wars, although the town also developed a reputation for piracy, as did many others at this time.
+The natural harbour allowed trade to develop with continental Europe and local ship owners often hired their vessels to the king to support various wars, although the town also developed a reputation for piracy, as did many others at this time.
 A group of privateers known as the 'Fowey Gallants' were given licence to seize enemy vessels during the Hundred Years' War.
 In the 14th century the harbour was defended by 160 archers; after these were withdrawn, two blockhouses were built, one on each side of the harbour entrance.
 Despite these defences the town was attacked by Breton pirates in 1457.
 Place House, by the church, was successfully defended against the French but subsequently strengthened.
 This building still exists, but much remodelled.
 A small castle was built on St Catherine's Point, the western side of the harbour entrance, around 1540.
 The defences proved their worth when a Dutch attack was beaten off in 1667.

 The people of Fowey generally sided with the Royalists during the English Civil War, but in 1644 the Earl of Essex brought a Parliamentarian army to Lostwithiel and occupied the peninsula around Fowey.
 In August, a Royalist army surrounded Essex's troops and King Charles I himself viewed Fowey from Hall Walk above Polruan, where he came close to being killed by a musket shot.
 On 31 August, the Parliamentarian cavalry forced their way through the Royalist lines and retreated towards Saltash, leaving the foot soldiers to be evacuated by sea from Fowey.
 Essex and some officers did indeed escape, but the majority of the force surrendered a few days later near Golant and were then marched to Poole, but most died before reaching there.

+There was a Barbary raid on Fowey in 1645, with 240 men, women, and children captured as slaves.